JAlcocerT/JAlcocerT/content/blog/outro-encryption.md

 > Easy to encrypt, hard to decrypt!

-**Does Bitcoin Implement SHA-256?**

-**Bitcoin heavily relies on the SHA-256 hash function.**
+**Does Bitcoin Implement SHA-256?** Yes, Bitcoin heavily relies on the SHA-256 hash function.

 It is a fundamental building block of the Bitcoin blockchain and is used in several crucial processes.

 {{< details title="BTC x SHA256 📌" closed="true" >}}

 * **Proof-of-Work:** Bitcoin's mining process involves repeatedly hashing block headers (which contain transaction information, a timestamp, and a reference to the previous block) along with a "nonce" (an arbitrary number).
 Miners compete to find a nonce that, when the entire block header is hashed using SHA-256, results in a hash value that meets a certain difficulty target (starts with a specific number of leading zeros).

 * **Transaction Hashing:** Individual transactions are hashed using SHA-256 (often multiple times in a Merkle tree structure) to create a unique identifier for each transaction.

 * **Merkle Trees:** Blocks in the Bitcoin blockchain organize transactions into a Merkle tree.
 SHA-256 is used to hash pairs of transaction IDs, and then hash the resulting hashes, and so on, up to the Merkle root.
 This provides an efficient way to verify if a specific transaction is included in a block.

 * **Address Generation (Indirectly):** While Bitcoin addresses are not directly SHA-256 hashes, SHA-256 is used in the process of creating them (along with other hashing algorithms like RIPEMD-160).

 {{< /details >}}